filamentphp/filament/packages/panels/docs/03-resources/01-getting-started.md

 ### Sub-navigation position

 The sub-navigation is rendered at the start of the page by default.
 You may change the position by setting the `$subNavigationPosition` property on the resource.
-The value may be `SubNavigationPosition::Start` or `SubNavigationPosition::End`:
+The value may be `SubNavigationPosition::Start`, `SubNavigationPosition::End`, or `SubNavigationPosition::Top` to render the sub-navigation as tabs:

 ```php
 use Filament\Pages\SubNavigationPosition;